 The general objective

-- You will learn from a non-governmental organization that actively participates in the UN system, participates in UN meetings, and contributes its analysis and information to the UNHRC.
+- You will gain first-hand knowledge from a non-governmental organization that actively participates in the UN system, participates in UN meetings, and contributes its analysis and information to the UNHRC.

-- After the course, you will have learned and mastered the inner workings of the UN system, as it pertains to Human Rights.
+- After the course, you will have learned and mastered the inner workings of the UN system pertaining to Human Rights.